js216/embd/articles/unix-contributions.md

 ### Reflections and Extensions

 Unix also suggests how to go further.
-Small, portable, self-contained programs can approach the kind of stability that TeX achieved—systems so refined that they don't need to change.
+Small, portable, self-contained programs can approach the kind of stability that TeX achieved---systems so refined that they don't need to change.

 Portability itself can be modular.
 The Wollongong group[^wol] showed this by first